The University of Tennessee Knoxville

 Two members of the UT medical center looking at hanging IV bags

-Transforming data’s role in promoting equitable health outcomes
+Transforming data’s role in promoting better health outcomes

 Cluster Goals